Enhanced

 Siargao Inn

-I almost did not recognize Siargao Inn.
-The brown wooden sign with metal letters was the only thing that betrayed its presence.
-We had to get off the vehicle at the side of the road.
-There was no real parking except for the multitude of scooters that plied the island.
+Siargao Inn was tucked in a corner.
+The brown wooden sign with metal letters was the only thing that betrayed its entrance.
+It was right at the edge of the road.
+The vehicle had to stop in the middle of the road for us to get off and get into the Inn entrance.
+There was no real parking for vehicles either.
+The only parking space was for the multitude of scooters that plied the island.

 Sand, sea, surf, and sky